List of UNESCO Intangible Cultural Heritage India 2022

-Read the complete list of Indian entries in the Intangible Cultural Heritage List of UNESCO.
-This study material is relevant for all the candidates preparing for State PCS (like UPPCS) exam, SSC CGL exam, SSC CHSL exam, RRB NTPC exam, etc. The list is made up of intangible heritage elements that help to showcase the diversity of cultural heritage and raise awareness of its importance.
+Read the complete list of Indian entries in the Intangible Cultural Heritage List of humanity, UNESCO.
+This study material is relevant for all the candidates preparing for State PCS (like UPPCS) exam, SSC CGL exam, SSC CHSL exam, RRB NTPC exam, UPSC CDS, UPSC CSE, etc. The list is made up of intangible heritage elements that help to showcase the diversity of cultural heritage and raise awareness of its importance.

-The list was prepared in 2008 with the Convention for Safeguarding of the Intangible Cultural Heritage coming into force.
+India is a signatory of the 2003 UNESCO Convention which aims for the Safeguarding of the Intangible Cultural Heritage along with traditions and living expression.
 There are three lists under the Intangible Cultural Heritage:

 a.
 List of intangible cultural heritage in need of urgent safeguarding

 b.
-Representative List of intangible cultural heritage of humanity
+Representative List of the intangible cultural heritage of humanity

 c.
 Register of good safeguarding practices

-So far 13 cultural heritage of India has been placed in UNESCO’s Representative List of intangible cultural heritage of humanity.
+As of September 2022, 14 cultural heritage of India have been placed in UNESCO’s Representative List of the intangible cultural heritage of humanity.
 The details of which are as follows:

 1. Tradition of Vedic Chanting-2008